hashicorp/nomad/website/source/docs/job-specification/template.html.md

 ```

 Nomad utilizes a tool called [Consul Template][ct].
 Since Nomad v0.5.3, the
 template can reference [Nomad's runtime environment variables][env].
-For a full
+Since Nomad
+v0.5.6, the template can reference [Node attributes and metadata][nodevars].
+For
-list of the API template functions, please refer to the [Consul Template
+a full list of the API template functions, please refer to the [Consul Template
 README][ct].

 ## `template` Parameters